LucaVaccari/nl-chat/README.md

 A TCP application to chat with other people over the network.
 Developed by Luca Vaccari and Nicola Vivante.

 #### Todo
+- Scroll to the bottom
 - Clear/update last message when removing it
 - Delete messages not serializing (.contains)
-- Put windows in front
-- Set color when writing a new message
-- Throw illegal argument exceptions in MessageBuilder methods
 - Fix scroll bars
+- (Throw illegal argument exceptions in MessageBuilder methods)
 - (Use unused codes when groups are removed)
 - (Command for sending test messages and handle things on the server)
 - (Send images)